|

 the same principle as the vacuum tube models except that

-would be no need for an ' A ' battery and the 45 volt ' B ' battery
+there is no need for an ' A ' battery and the 45 volt ' B ' battery is

 lowered to just 9 volts.
 Instead of connecting the "grid